Ashley Cooper, LMHC

 Sometimes the process of healing is so subtle that we don’t notice our growth until suddenly things feel different – and you realize- parts of you are different.
 And there’s a newfound connection with the you that has been there all along.

 Just as moments and connections help us heal – some can really hurt.
 In order to make sense of the pain that we’re alone with, we often turn it inward.
 This can leave us with even more painful beliefs about ourselves and the world.

 Whatever has brought you here, I want to understand.
 I know that right now I’m a stranger to you, and starting a new relationship can feel overwhelming.
 We will move at a pace that feels most comfortable for you.

 Feeling better is completely possible.
 Feeling MORE than better is too.

-I specialize in the treatment of Eating Disorders, trauma, anxiety, and relationship issues.
 I hold a Master’s Degree in Mental Health Counseling from New York University and completed advanced Eating Disorder training from the Institute for Contemporary Psychotherapy’s Center for the Study of Anorexia and Bulimia.
-Using my training in CBT (Cognitive Behavioral Therapy), DBT (Dialectical Behavioral Therapy), EMDR (Eye Movement Desensitization and Reprocessing), and EFT (Emotional Freedom Techniques), I work intuitively and creatively.
-I also believe that our bodies hold the keys to true understanding and letting go.
+I am also trained in CBT (Cognitive Behavioral Therapy), DBT (Dialectical Behavioral Therapy), and ACT (Acceptance and Commitment Therapy.

-Alongside my passion for psychotherapy, I serve as the Managing Director here at Erika Malm Collective, where I am committed to supporting the growth of a community that aligns with my deepest values.
+Alongside my passion for psychotherapy, I have worked in small business development, management and recruitment for the past 10 years.
+I serve as the Managing Director here at Erika Malm Collective, where I am committed to supporting the growth of a community that aligns with my deepest values.